Prime Minister of India – Notes [GK PDF]

 Powers and functions of the Prime Minister of India

-4. Head: The Prime Minister becomes the Chairman of inter-state relations between the states and the center.
-He is also the Chairman of the Planning Commission, Niti Ayog.
+5. The Prime Minister is the Chairman of inter-state relations between the states and the center.

 There are three types of ministers under the Prime Minister: